-However, occupational asthma (OA) due to isocyanates is a problem identified worldwide and isocyanates are one of the commonest causes of occupational asthma in the EU (see Table 57).
-Therefore, in the following, the risk characterisation makes directly use of the occurrence of OA due to isocyanates in humans (workers in the EU).
-This approach is more straightforward than the usual RCR derivation, which is done for substances where human cases cannot be assessed directly or cannot be ascribed to the specific substance.
+In addition, respiratory sensitisation to diisocyanates below the level of manifest asthma is not systematically monitored at workplaces in the EU (and arguably this would be practically impossible).
+However, occupational asthma (OA) due to isocyanates is a problem identified and registered worldwide and isocyanates are one of the most common causes of OA in the EU (see Annex B.5.6).
+Therefore, the following risk characterisation makes direct use of the occurrence of OA due to isocyanates in humans (workers in the EU).
+This approach is more straightforward than the usual RCR derivation, which is done for substances where human cases cannot be assessed directly or cannot be ascribed to a specific substance or group of substances.